FAQ – FREQUENTLY ASKED QUESTIONS

 Make sure that the lid is screwed on tightly, ensuring that your light is 100 % waterproof and that the batteries have optimal contact with the three battery springs in the lid and the electronics in the lens.

 Please dispose of empty batteries in an environmentally-friendly manner and in accordance with local legislation.

 Note: If you use two loose CR2032 batteries instead of the Orbiloc battery pack, the three battery springs in the lid of the light must be bent approx. 1 mm towards you (upwards).
-Otherwise it is a potential risk that there is insufficient contact to the batteries and thereby that your light does not work properly.
+Otherwise, it is a potential risk that there is insufficient contact with the batteries and thereby that your light does not work properly.

 You can actually use your Orbiloc Safety Light with rechargeable LIR2032 batteries, but their performance is weaker than that of the installed CR2032 batteries and you should therefore expect shorter battery life between chargings.

 If you want to test the light with rechargeable LIR2032 batteries, we recommend purchasing high-quality batteries.
 Moreover, when installing the new batteries, please be aware that the three battery springs in the bottom of the lid need to be bent approx. 1 mm upwards, towards you, to prevent a loose connection.

 Basically, it does not matter where you get the batteries for the Orbiloc Safety Light but there are huge differences in quality.

 In order to ensure the best visibility and long battery life, Orbiloc only uses and sells high-quality batteries.